 Lead Organizations: The Arc national office, University of Illinois at Chicago

-Other Certified Disability Organizations: Rocky Mountain Human Services, Sertoma Centre, Inc., PACTT, Misericordia, Helping Hand Center, Glenkirk, Easter Seals Metropolitan Chicago, Clearbrook, Bethshan Association, ARCIL INC, D&S Community Services, Disability Resources, Inc., Marbridge Foundation, Mission Road Developmental Center, Mounting Horizons Inc., The Autism Treatment Center of Dallas, The Company of Rock House, Vaughn House, Inc., Breckenridge Village of Tyler.
+Rocky Mountain Human Services, Sertoma Centre, Inc., PACTT, Misericordia, Helping Hand Center, Glenkirk, Easter Seals Metropolitan Chicago, Clearbrook, Bethshan Association, ARCIL INC, D&S Community Services, Disability Resources, Inc., Marbridge Foundation, Mission Road Developmental Center, Mounting Horizons Inc., The Autism Treatment Center of Dallas, The Company of Rock House, Vaughn House, Inc., Breckenridge Village of Tyler, Developing Abilities - JRI, Walnut Street Center, May Center for Adult Services - Mashpee, Road to Responsibility, The MENTOR Network, Insights Consulting, Tangram, OPG, East Bay Innovations, Woodfords Family Services, St. Clair County Community Mental Health, Transylvania Vocational Services, National Mentor Healthcare, LLC, Everas Community Services, Alliance Center for Independence, East Bay Innovations, Alliance Center for Independence, Everas Community Services, National MENTOR Healthcare, LLC, Transylvania Vocational Services, St. Clair County Community Mental Health, Woodfords Family Services, Sehlby County, Division of Developmental Disabilities Services (DDDS)

 Audience: Individuals with ID